 Buffett is a walking lesson in how to live frugally, which he has demonstrated by living in the same house he bought in 1958.
 He once told Berkshire Hathaway investors, “For the $31,500 I paid for our house, my family and I gained 52 years of terrific memories, with more to come.”

-You might not think of this as what rich people do, but the Facebook founder has been seen driving an Acura valued at around $30,000.
-Zuckerberg also wears jeans and a T-shirt nearly every day despite a net worth of over $75 billion, according to Forbes.
+You might not think of this as what rich people do, but Facebook founder Mark Zuckerberg has been seen driving an Acura valued at around $30,000.
+Zuckerberg also wears jeans and a T-shirt nearly every day despite a net worth of more than $117 billion, according to Forbes.

 Sarah Jessica Parker

-Parker’s journey to fame and fortune is one of the many celebrity rags-to-riches stories.
+“Sex and the City” star Sarah Jessica Parker’s journey to fame and fortune is one of the great celebrity rags-to-riches stories.
 She grew up as one of eight children in a family that spent time on welfare, according to The New York Times.

-But Parker has kept her frugal ways despite her fame and fortune.
-And she’s passing her habits on to her own children.
+But Parker has kept her frugal ways despite her fame and $150 million fortune — and she’s passing her habits on to her own children.
 For example, she dressed her son in clothes that have been handed down from her nephews.

 Sarah Michelle Gellar

-The star of “Buffy the Vampire Slayer” has been known to grocery shop at upscale Whole Foods Market.
-But she has said that when she’s there, she only buys what’s on sale.
-She also has said that she brings her own bags because she gets a discount for doing so.
+“Buffy the Vampire Slayer” star Sarah Michelle Gellar has been known to grocery shop at Whole Foods Market, but she has said that when she’s there, she only buys what’s on sale.
+She also has said that she brings her own bags because she gets a discount for doing so — despite the fact that she’s worth $30 million.

 Queen Elizabeth II